you will live in the pod and you will eat the bugs.

 - structurally limit individual exergetic dissipation.

-This goes with the ‘personal lives of biomass’ thing – giving individuals technologies (ICEs, battery powered gadgets) made out of irreplaceable raw materials that dissipate vast amounts of exergy for fun while damaging the biosphere and spewing carbon is just not something you can ever do with primates.
+This goes with the ‘personal lives of biomass’ thing – giving individual primates disposable technologies (ICEs, battery powered gadgets) made out of irreplaceable raw materials that dissipate vast amounts of exergy for fun while spewing heat entropy into the atomosphere is just not something you can ever do with primates.
 It’s just a terrible idea.
 What the fuck, why did we do this.
 Never again.
 Sorry kids, it all has to go – and by getting rid of all this shit and not making anymore we can structurally enforce the elimination of this obsolete and omnicidal social practice.

 - democratically, scientifically plan the division of labor.